Checkio-Game-Missions/checkio-empire-space-golf/info/story.md

-Do you know how to play a golf with a mobile mortar and robot team?
+Have you ever tried to play a golf with a mobile rocket launcher  and our robot team?
-Yeah, robots are very accurate, sp this game is too deterministic, but fun.
+Yeah, the robots are very accurate, so this game can be fairly deterministic, but it's still fun.